WilliamWoha/csjournal/docs/Semester2/OOP/Topic10.rst

 | This looks fine until you try to make ``c2``.
 It'll give an error, because it doesn't know which of the two Constructors to call.
 |
-| A Default Constructor is either a Constructor with Zero Paramters (``Class() {}``), or every Paramter has a Default Value.
+| A Default Constructor is either a Constructor with Zero Parameters (``Class() {}``), or every Parameter has a Default Value.
 Pretty simple.
+If it exists then an Object doesn't need any arguments passed into it to be brought into existence, however if a Default Constructor *doesn't* exist then the arguments are NECESSARY for the Object to be created.
+|
-The only thing to note here is, if you have a Default Constructor, then you can't have any other Constructor which has the same amount or less arguments, or the Compiler will be confused on which one to actually use.
-Should it go into the first one, and set ``r1`` to 0?
-Or should it go into the second one, where ``r1`` doesn't even exist?
+| The only other thing to note here is, if you have a Default Constructor, then you can't have any other Constructor which has the same amount or less arguments, or the Compiler will be confused on which one to actually use.
+Regarding the code above, should it go into the first one, and set ``r1`` to 0?
+Or should it go into the second one, where ``r1`` as an argument doesn't even exist?
 This will only happen, however, if the Data Types are the same.
-If you turn ``(float a, float b)`` into ``(int a, float b)``, it'll work fine.
+If you turn ``(float a, float b)`` into ``(int a, float b)``, it'll work fine, as it's a different set of arguments entirely and there's no ambiguity present there.
 |
-| This is something that can be avoided through Common Sense and practice, but I bring it up because my university in question has an infamous reputation of giving extremely difficult curveball questions, and if you happen to be from that same university, or any other university that does the same, then I want you to be prepared for whatever insanity it has in store.
+| These errors and confusions can be avoided through Common Sense and practice, but I bring it up because my university in question has an infamous reputation of giving extremely difficult curveball questions, and if you happen to be from that same university, or any other university that does the same, then I want you to be prepared for whatever insanity it has in store.